orkurtz/Todobot/README.md

 - **Conflict Resolution**: Last write wins (no merge conflicts)
 - **Deduplication**: Events already linked to tasks don't show twice
 - **On-Demand Fetching**: Calendar events fetched when needed (not stored)

+**Resilience & Recovery (New!):**
+- **Automatic Token Recovery**: If Google credentials expire or are revoked, the system gracefully handles it, notifies the user, and prompts for reconnection without crashing.
+- **2-Way Sync Recovery**: When a user reconnects their calendar after a disconnection, the bot automatically:
+  - Identifies and syncs all tasks created while offline.
+  - Updates any tasks that were completed while offline.
+  - Performs an integrity check on recent completed tasks to ensure they are visually marked as done on the calendar.
+- **Self-Healing**: System automatically detects and fixes inconsistencies between bot tasks and calendar events during reconnection.

 **General:**
 - **Timezone Handling**: All events use Israel timezone (Asia/Jerusalem)